 Most trains along the Kyushu Shinkansen provide through service with the Sanyo Shinkansen to/from Osaka or provide a quick and easy transfer to/from a Nozomi train at Hakata Station.
 Trains along the Kyushu Shinkansen are operated by the Kyushu Railway Company, commonly known as JR Kyushu.

 Three train categories operate on the Kyushu Shinkansen:

 The Mizuho is the fastest train category, stopping only at Hakata, Kumamoto and Kagoshima-Chuo.
 It provides through service to the Sanyo Shinkansen to/from Osaka.
-However, currently there are only five round trips per day in the mornings and evenings.
+However, currently there are only around eight round trips per day, mainly in the mornings and evenings.
 The Mizuho is one of only very few JR trains that cannot be used with the Japan Rail Pass.
-However, it is covered by the JR Sanyo-Shikoku-Kyushu Pass and Kyushu Rail Pass.
+However, it is covered by the Kyushu Rail Pass.

 The Sakura is the second fastest train category along the Kyushu Shinkansen, serving a few more stations than the Mizuho.
 There are usually two departures per hour, with some providing through service to the Sanyo Shinkansen to/from Osaka.

 Two types of train sets are used as Sakura trains.
 The 8-car sets have green car seats in only half of car number 6, while reserved seating comes in rows of 2x2 seats that are almost as comfortable as the Green Car seats, and non-reserved seating with rows of 3x2 seats.
 The 6-car sets have no green car, but all seating comes in rows of 2x2 seats that are almost as comfortable as Green Car seats.